Principles of swimming ponds:

 Densely plant with a range of aquatic plants.
 Use submerged oxygenator plants, waterlilies, floating plants, shallow marginals, deep marginals, bog and waterside species.

-- Use indigenous Native plants that grow vigorously and also include Non-Native ornamental varieties.
+- Use both indigenous Native plants that grow vigorously and include Non-Native ornamental varieties.

-- Non-Natives will increase the range of colour and flower type and extend the season of interest and the period of active nutrient usage in the regeneration zone.
+- Non-Natives will increase the range of colour and flower type and extend the season of interest.

-- Aim for at least 9 plants per m2 of planting area.
+- Aim for 6-9 plants per m2 of shallow shelf planting area to start with.

-The shelf plants favoured for a swimming pond are:
+The shelf upright plants favoured for a swimming pond are:

-- British Native - tall and structural - Cyperus longus, Iris pseudacorus (Yellow Flag Iris), Butomus umbellatus, Alisma plantago-aquatica, Lythrum salicaria, Caltha palustris, Carex acutiformis
+- British Native - upright plants - Cyperus longus, Iris pseudacorus (Yellow Flag Iris), Butomus umbellatus, Alisma plantago-aquatica, Lythrum salicaria, Caltha palustris, Carex acutiformis

-- Non Native plants - other Iris - versicolor and louisiana Black Gamecock, Pontederia cordata, Anemopsis californica, Typha lugdunensis
+- Non Native tall plants - other Iris - versicolor, versicolor Mysterious Monique and louisiana Black Gamecock, Acorus gramineus Ogon, Anemopsis californica, Caltha palustris Stagnalis, Pontederia cordata, Pontederia cordata albiflora(white) and taller Pontederia cordata lancifolia, Typha lugdunensis

-- Rafting plants that grow out across the water surface - Myosotis scorpioides (blue or white), Veronica beccabunga, Mentha aquatica, Oenanthe javanica Flamingo
+- Rafting plants that grow out across the water surface - Myosotis scorpioides (blue or white), Veronica beccabunga, Mentha aquatica, Myriophyllum Red Stem, Oenanthe javanica Flamingo

 - Deep water plants give surface cover and put shade across the pond surface.
 Pond Waterlilies (any colour) and Aponogeton distachyos.